wp-plugins/postman-smtp/readme.txt

 In 2014, Google announced if your site "currently uses plain passwords to authenticate to Google, [we strongly encourage you to minimize user disruption by switching to OAuth 2.0](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html)."
 For Google Apps users, OAuth 2.0 is a [requirement](http://plugins.svn.wordpress.org/postman-smtp/assets/Screen%20Shot%202015-02-21%20at%208.52.13%20PM.png), not a nice-to-have.

 Stop fighting SMTP authentication and connection [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) ✝, lost emails, spam and phishing warnings ✝✝, and [password secrecy concerns](https://wordpress.org/support/topic/open-password-field-please-dont?replies=18).
-Postman's Setup Wizard makes configuring SMTP easy.
 Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) ¹ to send SMTP messages on your behalf, without rejection, and without the work-arounds.

-[Read the reviews](https://wordpress.org/support/view/plugin-reviews/postman-smtp) to see what Postman has accomplished since January of this year.
-See how fast e-mail delivery is with Postman - [test my contact form](http://programmer.jasonhendriks.com/contact/).
+[Read the reviews](https://wordpress.org/support/view/plugin-reviews/postman-smtp) to see what Postman has accomplished.

 = Features =